Butler Island (Georgia)

 A local landmark is the 75 ft-tall brick chimney of the Butler Island Plantation rice mill.

 Major Butler

-Butler Island was named for its original owner, Pierce Butler (1744–1822), a Founding Father and a U.S. Senator from South Carolina.
+Butler Island was named for its original owner, Pierce Butler, a Founding Father and a U.S. Senator from South Carolina.

-Butler was the third son of an Irish baronet and an officier in the British Army, who came to the Thirteen Colonies to quell a 1768 uprising in Boston.
+Butler was the third son of an Irish baronet and an officer in the British Army, who came to the Thirteen Colonies to quell a 1768 uprising in Boston.
 He married Mary Middleton in 1771, an heiress from a South Carolina slaveholding family.
 He took the American side in the Revolutionary War, serving as Adjutant-General of the South Carolina Militia.
 He was one of South Carolina's four delegates to the 1787 Constitutional Convention, at which he was an ardent defender of slavery.
 He served in the U.S. Senate from 1789 to 1796 and returned to fill out an unexpired term, 1803–1804.

 Georgia plantations

 Following his wife's 1790 death, Major Butler sold off the last of their South Carolina holdings and invested in Georgia Sea Island plantations.
 The plantations initially were worked by his enslaved South Carolinians, but he purchased 80 enslaved Virginians in 1801 and a group of enslaved recently shipped from West Africa in 1802.
 The West Africans had experience in rice-growing and learned enough English to be added to the workforce in 1803.
 In the early decades, the cash crop was the cotton grown on St. Simon's Island, but as Hampton's soil became depleted, the cash crop became the rice grown on Butler Island.